New brewery on tap for Charleston Neck area; 2 new shops on King Street; Belk adds delivery

 Christy's Boutique recently leased 1,000 square feet at 1649 Savannah Highway, according to Oswald, Cooke & Associates.
 The new store is set to open Nov.
 15.

 Also, eyeglass retailer Warby Parker will soon open at 415 King St. in downtown Charleston.
-It's the New York City-based company's only location in South Carolina.
+It will be the New York City-based company's only location in South Carolina.

 Same-day delivery